NTIA/sigmf-ns-scos/README.md

 |`mobile`|false|boolean|N/A|Defines if the antenna is mobile or not.|

 ##### Receiver Object
-The `Receiver` object requires the following additional name/value pairs:
+The `Receiver` object contains the following name/value pairs:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|